robnolen/aws-scaling-threat-detection-workshop/docs/02-attack-simulation.md

 ![Stack Complete](./images/02-stack-complete.png)

-## Threat detection and response presentation
+## Architecture overview

 Below is a diagram of the setup after the module 2 CloudFormation stack is created.

 ![Module 2 Diagram](./images/02-diagram-module2-3.png)

-> If you are going through this workshop in a classroom setting then wait till the presentation is over before starting module 3 (the presentation will allow enough time to pass for the attack scenario to complete.)
+!!! warning "Threat detection and response presentation"
->
+    **AWS Sponsored Event**: If you are going through this workshop in a classroom setting then wait till the presentation is over before starting module 3 (the presentation will allow enough time to pass for the attack scenario to complete.)

-> If you are going through this workshop outside of a classroom setting you can proceed to Module 3.
+    **Individual**: If you are going through this workshop outside of a classroom setting you can proceed to Module 3.
 Please note it will take at least **20 minutes** after the 2nd CloudFormation template has completed before you will start seeing findings.